LitescuDavidAdrian/Attendance-monitoring-web-application---Borealis-team/README.md

 This project implements a web application for monitoring attendance using text or QR access codes.

+**How to run the application**
+The app will be run using the following instructions.
+Using the app.js ......(to be added)

 **Features**

 Event organizer (EO) can create an event group